Plan A Immigration Medical Insurance Cyprus — Pink Slip & Category F, same-day certificate

-Immigration medical insurance in Cyprus is a Plan A health policy that meets the minimum coverage thresholds under the Aliens and Immigration Law (Cap.
-105) and is accepted by the Civil Registry & Migration Department as proof of cover for non-EU residence-permit applications, including the Pink Slip, work permit, and student visa.
+Plan A immigration medical insurance in Cyprus is a private health policy that meets the minimum coverage thresholds under the Aliens and Immigration Law (Cap.
+105) and is accepted by the Civil Registry & Migration Department as proof of cover for non-EU residence-permit applications — including the Pink Slip (MUKW permit), Yellow Slip (MEU1 for EU citizens, MEU2 for non-EU family of EU citizens), Category F retirement permit, work permit, student visa, and domestic-worker permit.

-Immigration medical insurance in Cyprus is a Plan A health policy that meets the minimum coverage thresholds under the Aliens and Immigration Law (Cap.
-105) and is accepted by the Civil Registry & Migration Department as proof of cover for non-EU residence-permit applications, including the Pink Slip, work permit, and student visa.
+Plan A immigration medical insurance in Cyprus is a private health policy that meets the minimum coverage thresholds under the Aliens and Immigration Law (Cap.
+105) and is accepted by the Civil Registry & Migration Department as proof of cover for non-EU residence-permit applications — including the Pink Slip (MUKW permit), Yellow Slip (MEU1 for EU citizens, MEU2 for non-EU family of EU citizens), Category F retirement permit, work permit, student visa, and domestic-worker permit.

-Immigration medical insurance in Cyprus is a Plan A health policy that meets the minimum coverage thresholds under the Aliens and Immigration Law (Cap.
-105) and is accepted by the Civil Registry & Migration Department as proof of cover for non-EU residence-permit applications, including the Pink Slip, work permit, and student visa.
+Plan A immigration medical insurance in Cyprus is a private health policy that meets the minimum coverage thresholds under the Aliens and Immigration Law (Cap.
+105) and is accepted by the Civil Registry & Migration Department as proof of cover for non-EU residence-permit applications — including the Pink Slip (MUKW permit), Yellow Slip (MEU1 for EU citizens, MEU2 for non-EU family of EU citizens), Category F retirement permit, work permit, student visa, and domestic-worker permit.

 Non-EU worker